Spinal services

 LUMBAR [lower back]

-The procedure may be performed using minimally invasive surgical techniques.
+Dr. Ferguson may perform this surgery using minimally invasive surgical techniques.

 1 What’s involved?

-There is a variety of surgical approaches and procedures that can involve spinal fusion, but all involve the placement of a bone graft or synthetic bone graft material between vertebrae.
+There are various surgical methods and techniques that use lumbar spinal fusion, but they all require the insertion of either a bone graft or synthetic material between the vertebrae.

 • Posterior lumbar interbody fusion (PLIF)